Purpose, Mission, and Values

 The Council shall have the following functions and duties together with all powers necessary or convenient for the performance thereof:

-- To study, obtain data, statistics, and information and to make reports concerning the recruitment, selection and training of law enforcement officers in the United States Virgin Islands and to make improvements in methods of recruitment, selection, and training of law enforcement officers;
+- To study, obtain data, statistics, and make reports concerning the recruitment, selection, and training of law enforcement officers in the United States Virgin Islands.
+Making improvements in methods of recruitment, selection, and training of law enforcement officers;

 - To review from time to time the standards described in 23 V.I.C. § 1207 for applicants for and appointees as law enforcement officers;